canonical/lxd/specs/rest-api.md

 If they don't, an error will be returned instead using HTTP error code 412 (Precondition failed).

-For consistency in lxc's use of hashes, the Etag hash should be a SHA-256.
+For consistency in LXD's use of hashes, the Etag hash should be a SHA-256.

 # API structure
  * /